 - Your timeline for completion of the project

 - Expected outcome of the project (honors thesis, etc.)

 - How often you and your mentor will meet about the project

 - Your Curriculum Vitae (CV): See our sample undergraduate CV.

 - Your unofficial transcripts, available through SIS.
 (Click on “My Grades” and then “View Official Transcript.”)

 - One letter of recommendation from a faculty member, which should address how long and in what capacity the recommender has known you, along with your academic strengths, qualifications, and ability to conduct independent research.

 You must also review the Homewood IRB guidelines prior to submitting your proposal.

-The deadline for applications (including completed letters of recommendation) is Monday, February 15, 2022.
+The deadline for applications (including completed letters of recommendation) is typically in late February.